Proliecan/TexWalk/texwalk/README.md

 ## Features

- + texwalt.correctUmlauts: Corrects umlauts in the current document from "[aouAOUsS] format to utf-8 format.
+ + texwalk.correctUmlauts: Corrects umlauts in the current document from "[aouAOUsS] format to utf-8 format.
  +
 ## Known Issues